 Remember though that copyright subsists in all my material and they may not be copied, distributed, reproduced in part or full, or stored in hard copy form or digital form without prior permission.
 Naturally if I email you a copy of something this constitutes permission to have it on your PC.
 What I’m getting at is that companies and individuals seeking to use this material in their own manuals and such will need to negotiate a copyright licence and agreement with me, under the banner of “Seabourne Diving and Hyperbaric – Inc. Cumbria Hyperbaric”, on a non-exclusive basis to copy the work into their own publications.

 So, those wishing to engage my services as a subject matter specialist or advisor may get in touch through the site, Facebook, Twitter or LinkedIn.
-Licences are reasonably priced and if I see fit, free to those who can further their own charitable cause.
+Or visit the new page detailing services now on offer.
+Licences are reasonably priced and if I see merit in it, free to those who can further their own charitable cause.
 God knows it’s hard enough for HBOT providers to stay afloat.
 If I can help, I’m happy to.
 Rates for advice and proven time cost are industry realistic.